Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Quantum fluctuation-response inequality

 Inserting this to (\ref{eq:QFR}) yields

-where the infimum is achieved at $s=\sqrt{2\QKL}/\sigma_{OP}$.
-This sub-Gaussian QFRI is our second main result, which is more relevant, than (\ref{eq:QFR}), to cases where operators of interest have a bounded spectrum.
-One practical question is how to obtain $\sigma_{OP}$, which might also be \emph{defined} to be the sub-Gaussian norm of $\OP$ with respect to $\gamma_0$.
-It is known that if $X$ is bounded in $[a,b]$, then $\sigma_{XP}\leq(b-a)/2$ holds universally irrespective of $P$ \cite{Book:Martin,Book:Roman}.
-However, given $P$, one can numerically calculate $\sigma_{XP}$ in a principled way or find an informative upper bound, which will be addressed below.
+where the infimum is achieved at $s=\sqrt{2\QKL}/\sigma_{OP_0}$.
+This sub-Gaussian QFRI is our second main result, which is more relevant than (\ref{eq:QFR}) to cases where the deviation from the linear response regime is mild and the operator of interest has a bounded spectrum.